 If you’re considering camping over ground featuring sharp rocks, scree and trees or shrubs with thorns or unfriendly insect homesteaders, the hammock can be a proactive way to get a good night’s sleep.

 Wide tree-straps protect bark and elevated hammocks protect ground vegetation.
 Campers looking for peace and quiet also value the hammock as solitude can be easily found away from congested campsites.
 And you don’t need to worry about your gear getting soaked if you have a rain tarp.
 You can hang most of your gear in waterproof bags the way hunters elevate food to keep it away from animals.
+Check out our article review of the top hammocks with mosquito nets to give you a peaceful sleep, safe from pesky pests.

 Flexibility is a really key factor.
 For example, do you want to camp near a running stream and have fresh water right at hand?
 Just don’t forget your water purifier.Does looking up at the stars and the Milky Way away from light pollution float your…well, your hammock?